cisco-outshift-ai-agents/caipe-workshop-mars-colony/101-mission1.md

 )

 # Run the agent with a user message asking about oxygen and a rover's battery
-response = agent.invoke(
-    {
-        "messages": [
-            {
-                "role": "user",
-                "content": "Mission Control, what's the oxygen level and the battery status of Rover Spirit?"
+response = agent.invoke({"messages": [{"role": "user", "content": "Mission Control, what's the oxygen level and the battery status of Rover Spirit?"}]})
-            }
-        ]
-    }
-)

 # Print the final AI response(s) to the user
 print("Final Response:")